How to build WordPress on AWS

 Key Name Value: wp-test-igw

-Available VPCs: wp-test-vpc
+Available VPC: wp-test-vpc

-[Route table]
+[Route Table]

 Name tag: wp-test-rt

-Destination: 0.0.0.0/0 Target: wp-test -igw
+Destination: 0.0.0.0/0 Target: wp-test-igw

 [Subnet]